Romaine Lettuce

 Romaine Lettuce Recipes

-- Romaine Salad – Cucumber, Roma tomatoes, kalamata olives, red onion, avocado, fresh basil, feta with simple lime vinaigrette.
+• Romaine Salad – Cucumber, Roma tomatoes, kalamata olives, red onion, avocado, fresh basil and feta.

-- My Favorite House Salad – Beets, asparagus, peas, cucumber, blueberries, chickpeas, avocado, almonds with herb vinaigrette
+• My Favorite House Salad – Beets, asparagus, peas, cucumber, blueberries, chickpeas, avocado and almonds.

-- Chopped Chicken Avocado Salad – Chopped chicken, tomatoes, corn, avocado, Feta, almonds, dates, cornbread croutons with lemon vinaigrette
+• Chopped Chicken Avocado Salad – Chopped chicken, tomatoes, corn, avocado, Feta, almonds, dates and cornbread croutons.